 Still, this formula is especially useful when you need to make quick calculations.
 If you’re using CLTV to track customer trends, you’ll be able to get a quick view of your customer base.
 You can also use this formula as a part of the calculations that have other ways of addressing expenses, such as your CLTV:CAC ratio.

 One potential hurdle: This formula only works if your billing periods are standard.
-It estimates customer lifetime using churn rate or the likelihood a customer will leave during a given billing period.
-For instance, a 10% churn rate on a subscription with a one-month billing period looks very different from the same churn rate on a subscription with a three-month billing period.
+It estimates customer lifetime using churn rate or the likelihood that a customer will leave during a given billing period.
+For instance, a 10% churn rate on a subscription with a one-month billing period looks very different than a 10% churn rate on a subscription with a three-month billing period.

 CLTV = (gross profit per sale x (retention rate x (1 + discount rate)) / (1 + discount rate - retention rate)) - customer acquisition cost